 A dog’s response to noise can range from mild to severe on the noise aversion spectrum.
 Even worse, it’s likely that even more dogs suffer from noise anxiety; experts suspect that the condition it goes largely undiagnosed and untreated1.

-• In more serious cases, noise anxiety in dogs can lead to dangerous or destructive behavior.
+Dogs with a normal and healthy noise fear response might be startled by a loud noise and then move on with their day.
+On the other hand, a dog with a serious noise phobia or aversion may tremble and hide for hours after a thunderstorm.
+In more serious cases, noise anxiety in dogs can lead to dangerous or destructive behavior.
 Including runaway attempts – even across busy streets or in less safe environments.

 So if your dog trembles in fear when fireworks go off or gets hyper alert when you run the vacuum cleaner – they may have a noise phobia, which is defined as an abnormal, very intense reaction to sounds.

-What can cause – or trigger – noise anxiety in dogs?
+What can trigger noise anxiety in dogs?

 Humans know that thunder or the vacuum cleaner won’t hurt us, but your dog doesn’t know this.
 And of course, you can’t explain that to your pup, so we have to find a solution that works from your dog’s point of view.